saul-gustavo/qr-code-card/README.md

 # Frontend Mentor - Results summary component

-This is a solution to the [Results summary component on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [QR Code Component on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents
 ### Español - Tabla de contenidos